 The Divorce Litigation Process in California

 The divorce process in California can be complex and intimidating for the uninitiated, which, ideally, includes most married individuals.
 While you may have a pretty good idea of what a divorce proceeding looks like from TV or legal dramas, in reality, most of the action occurs outside the courtroom and is far less dramatic.
 While everyone’s circumstances are different, there are certain procedures all divorce litigants must follow in California.
 And if you are planning on getting a divorce, it will be in your best interests to understand the process first.
-Below is a summary of the divorce litigation process in California as explained by our Irvine divorce law firm.
+Below is a summary of the divorce litigation process in California as explained by our Irvine divorce litigation attorneys.

 1. Filing for Divorce

 The divorce process begins when one spouse files a petition for a dissolution of marriage with the court, which may be filed by either spouse.
 The petition requires the statement of certain facts, such as the date of the marriage, the existence of any minor children, and a request that the court make certain orders as to child support, child custody, and spousal support.

 Once the petition is filed, the petitioner must provide the other spouse with a copy of the petition (known as “serving” the other spouse).
 After service, the other spouse has 30 days to respond to the petition.
 In that response, the respondent may agree or disagree with the facts alleged in the petition, and includes the same factual information as the petition.
 While a respondent cannot stop the divorce in his or her response, it allows the respondent to tell their side of the story.

 3. Temporary Orders in California

 At any point during the proceedings, either party may petition the court to issue temporary orders regarding how certain matters will be handled during the divorce, such as child custody, child support, visitation, and attorneys’ fees.
 These types of orders can be by the agreement of both the parties or by the divorce court’s order.